GL-Li/vimwiki/Rust_language.md

 ### 4.2 referrence and borrowing

 **When ownership moved?**
+    - generally speaking, move happens to types that does not implement copy trait.
+    - Custom Struct will be moved if copy trait is not implemented.
-    - only applied to varaibles in heap not in stack
+    - for the built-in types, those lives in heap will be moved, not those in stack
         ```rust
         // for varaibles in stack, ownership not moved
         let x = 5;